stephenwzl/iShelter/README.md

 #iShelter
 ---
 an App like iBooks
 use to read txt files
+you can view idoc.pdf to learn more about it
+awsome App